Azure/azure-mobile-apps/docs/quickstarts/android/index.md

 ## Run the Android app

-In the top bar, select the AVD that you created (for example, `Pixel 4 API 27`), then press the Run button next to the AVD selector.
+In the top bar, select a suitable emulator, then press the Run button next to the AVD selector.

-Once the app starts, type some text, such as *Complete the tutorial*, then click 'Add'.
-This will insert the text into the TodoItem SQL table you created earlier, and displays the text in the list.
+Once the app starts, press the **Add Item** floating action button, type some text, such as *Complete the tutorial*, then click **OK**.
+This will insert the text into the TodoItem SQL table you created earlier, and display032970 the text in the list.

 ![Quickstart Android](./media/startup.png)